benlusamba/nutilities/README.md

 # Nutilities

 This repository features econometric analyses of structured and unstructured data.
-Topics range from commodity trading to derivative pricing, to Natural Language Processing and Inflation.
+ML for Quant Finance is the main focus:

 ## Contents